Skip to main content

 # Warning: Unclosed client session

-# Solution: Use context manager or explicit close
+# Solution 1: Use context manager (Recommended)

 async with Client(api_key="key") as client: